 Book banning — the practice of removing certain titles from library shelves, reading lists and K–12 curricula — is one of the most pressing issues in U.S. education news today.
 Florida, Texas and Missouri far outpace other states in legislation and organizing around banning particular titles deemed inappropriate for various reading audiences, and according to Pen America, book banning is on the rise, nationwide.
 The question of what to ban, and why, is part of a larger conversation about the role of various writing in public life across temporalities, languages and national borders.
 That conversation speaks to both the power of books to inspire and enact change, as well as to the vulnerability of their authors and readers to various censoring and repressive powers.

 The Center for the Humanities’ Banned Books Undergraduate Research Fellowship invites interested undergraduate students into this conversation.
-Applications for the spring 2025 fellowship will open October 15, 2024.
+This opportunity is open to undergraduates at every level and every major in Arts & Sciences.
+Applications for the spring 2026 fellowship accepted on a rolling basis until midnight on December 17, 2025.
+(Click on the button at right for application instructions.)

-In exchange for their research and collaborative efforts in planning an on-campus, end-of-year event on the topic, each student in the Banned Book research cohort receives a $500 stipend.
-Students are expected to attend biweekly meetings and and confer with humanities center staff on their project work throughout the semester.
+In exchange for their research and collaborative efforts in planning an on-campus, end-of-year event on the topic, each student in the Banned Book research cohort receives a $300 stipend.
+Students are expected to attend 5-6 regular meetings on Tuesdays, 3–5 pm, and and to confer with humanities center staff on their project work throughout the semester.

 Questions may be directed to Meredith Kelling, assistant director of student research and engagement, Center for the Humanities.